Skip to content

 a.
 Ease of Doing Business Reforms

 Rwanda has consistently ranked among the top African countries in the World Bank’s Ease of Doing Business index.
 The Rwanda Development Board has been instrumental in implementing key reforms, such as simplifying the business registration process and improving access to credit for small and medium enterprises (SMEs).
-These reforms have made Rwanda one of the most business-friendly countries in the world, encouraging both local entrepreneurs and international companies to establish a presence in the country.

 In 2020, Rwanda ranked 38th globally in the Ease of Doing Business index, a testament to the success of the RDB’s initiatives.
 The board’s one-stop-shop for business registration allows companies to complete all necessary procedures quickly and efficiently, cutting down the waiting time for starting a business from several weeks to just a few hours.